nadeemlab/SPT/docs/cggnn.md

 spt workflow configure --local --workflow='cggnn' --study-name=... --database-config-file=... --workflow-config-file=...
 ```

-For canonical explanations of each parameter, please refer to the docstrings of the scripts being called by `spt workflow configure`, as shown by [the Nextflow file used for cggnn](spatialprofilingtoolbox/workflow/assets/cggnn.nf), and the [`cg-gnn` pip package](https://pypi.org/project/cg-gnn/) documentation.
+For canonical explanations of each parameter, please refer to the docstrings of the scripts being called by `spt workflow configure`, as shown by [the Nextflow file used for cggnn](spatialprofilingtoolbox/workflow/assets/cggnn.nf).
 The definitions are provided for quick reference only and may not be up to date.

 `study-name` is the name of your study as it appears in your scstudies database instance, and `database-config-file` is the location of your database configuration file, in the format of [`.spt_db.config.template`](https://github.com/nadeemlab/SPT/blob/main/spatialprofilingtoolbox/workflow/assets/.spt_db.config.template).